alexes22/alexes22.github.io/pages/about-my-project.md

 outcome: |
+  Expected Outcome
-  By the end of the program, the project will result in a working prototype.
+By the end of this research program, the project will result in a working prototype of a smart water contamination detection system.
+This system will demonstrate the ability to continuously monitor water quality in real time using multispectral sensors and low-cost IoT hardware.
+Also accurately detect and classify contaminants such as E. coli, lead, and nitrates using trained machine learning models.
+Distinguish between clean, contaminated, and disinfected water samples, validated through spectral analysis and microbial testing.
+Visualize water quality data through a user-friendly dashboard or application interface, enabling live alerts and historical tracking.
+Provide scalable potential for deployment in urban and rural communities, especially those vulnerable to waterborne disease outbreaks or lacking traditional lab testing infrastructure.

 final_report_url:

 grad_mentor: